The Metis Nation, The MNO, and a Jarring Report On Identity

 Part of the fight for a full life was trying to be just a boy who could play and learn like everyone else.
 Why should any child have to fight to be just a 5 year old or an 8 year old?
 The balancing act to just be and to be a helper in the bigger picture becomes another unexpected fact of life, a new normal.

-The day came when balance was made impossible, and it became an effort to just hold on – to a few more hours spent wrapped in the bond of fighters who’ve survived together for so long.
-To a few more minutes of saying I love you, and for that one more heartbreaking second to look into each other’s eyes.
+The day came when balance was made impossible and it became an effort to just hold on – to a few more hours spent wrapped in the bond of fighters who’ve survived together for so long.
+To a few more minutes of saying I love you; and for that one more heartbreaking second to look into each other’s eyes.

-When children get so sick, when they die, we are all devastated.
+When children get so sick, when they die, we are devastated.
 We cry and feel deeply because for those moments, born to us or not, they all become our babies.

 Maybe we ask God or the Universe, why or how?
 Maybe one day we’ll have all the answers, but for now, at this moment, I need to believe that the Universe said these things to him: